CircuitVerse/CircuitVerse/SETUP.md

     curl -L https://get.rvm.io |
     bash -s stable --ruby --autolibs=enable --auto-dotfiles
     ```
-- If you are facing errors running the `rails db:create` ensure that the socket file(i.e `mysql.sock`) is present in that location.
-Some possible locations where it might be present is `/run/mysqld/mysqld.sock` or `/var/lib/mysql/mysql.sock`.
 ### Heroku Deployment
 [Heroku](https://www.heroku.com) is a free cloud platform that can be used for deployment of CircuitVerse